doomemacs/themes/README.md

 NOTE: Doesn't work if neo-vc-integration is on.

 ## Mode-line

+> The mode-line in the screenshots will be included in this theme once
+> it is on MELPA (see [Issue #1](https://github.com/hlissner/emacs-doom-theme/issues/1))

 My mode-line configuration can be found at the bottom of [core-ui in my emacs.d][mode-line-cfg].